SwathiVinod19/e-commerce/README.md

 ## Description
 Starter code is provided.
 I used express js, sequelize, dotenv to interact with the MySQL database that was provided.
 The code syncs sequelize models to MySQL database.
 There are three main end points to this application.
-They are : 1. categories 2.
+They are : 1.
+Categories 2.
 Products 3.
 Tags

 **In Categories** :
 GET all categories , GET single category by ID, POST (Create) a new category, PUT (update) an existing category by ID, and DELETE an existing category by ID.